 Add a Column of Dates

-I’ll enter the first pay period, then create a formula that adds 14 days and copy it down to get … Read the rest
+I’ll enter the first pay period, then create a formula that adds 14 days and … Read the rest

 I have an Excel workbook that is used in two different regions where the date format is entirely different, the US and the UK.
 At the top of a report worksheet I use a TEXT function to inform the user of the date range.